-- Mortgages: in 2019, the mortgages amounted to EUR 7mn, stable compared to 2018; - Covered: exposure in covered bonds in 2019 was stable vs. 2018.
+- Mortgages: in 2020, the mortgages amounted to EUR 7mn, stable compared to 2019; - Covered: exposure in covered bonds in 2020 was stable compared to 2019.

-Allocation in securitized assets is analyzed on a yearly basis during Strategic Asset Allocation process and validated during Financial Committees.
+Allocation in securitized assets is analyzed on a yearly basis during the Strategic Asset Allocation process and validated during Financial Committees.

-Risk/return profile of the portfolio is assessed and analyzed in line with the risk bearing capacity and financial KPIs.
+Risk and return profile of the portfolio is assessed and analyzed in line with the risk-bearing capacity and financial KPIs.